wikimedia/operations-debs-mailman3/src/mailman/docs/mta.rst

 ``mailman-spam@lists.example.com`` while it should actually be ``spam@lists.example.com``.
 The second argument to ``qmail-lmtp`` defines how many parts (separated by dashes) to filter out.
 The first argument specifies the LMTP port of Mailman.
+An optional third argument specifies the LMTP hostname to connect to (by default localhost).
 Long story short, as user mailman:
 ::

     % chmod +t "$HOME"